mef/reddit-dataviz-battle/README.md

 * [Submission post](https://www.reddit.com/r/dataisbeautiful/comments/dq85oy/heres_the_jump_jumpscare_timelines_of_58_toprated/)
 * [Making-of notebook](https://observablehq.com/@mef/heres-the-jump) contains most of the data processing.
 The directory [2019/10-the-jump-scares](2019/10-the-jump-scares) hosts the code for the ETL (scraper and data formatting).

+## Coding standards (disclaimer)

+The code hosted in this repository is created in the context of data exploration tasks, mostly for ephemeral usage.
+The focus is getting things done, so the code structure is not necessarily optimal.